kiboschool/programming1-week-3-exercises/README.md

 ## Successful Validation Case
 ![image](assets/success_case.PNG)

+## Starter Code
+Check the file called `validator.py`, and start writing your code there.

 ## Bonus Task
 Add the condition where the password needs to have at least 3 numbers.